devalopr/Scoopy-Robot-Simulation/README.md

+# Introduction
-# Archive of the robot simulation submission made for ARTPARK Robotics challenge by Team RoboJyothianz in 2021.
+This is an archive of the robot simulation submission made for ARTPARK Robotics challenge by Team RoboJyothianz in 2021.

+##Team members:
+- Devadath PR
+- Navaneeth Nalesh CT
+- Jerin Peter
+- Lentin Joseph (Team mentor)

 **README Contents:**